 Get a 10% discount on Airthings air quality monitors

 I managed to arrange a discount for people reading my website!
-By using this link to the Airthings discount store you will get a 10% discount when entering this coupon code at checkout: 665381-10OFF.
+By using this link to the Airthings discount store you will get access and a 10% discount when entering this coupon code: 665381-10OFF.

-In my opinion, the best overall air quality monitor is the Airthings View Plus, you can purchase it here with 10% discount when using the coupon code above.
+In my opinion, the best overall air quality monitor is the Airthings View Plus, you can purchase it here with 10% discount when using the coupon code above at checkout.